← The archive Dispatch

 Remedies for the Slop

 Start with the one that sounds obvious and almost nobody honours: own what you ship.
-“The agent wrote it” is not a defense.
+“The agent wrote it” isn’t a defense.
 If your name is on the PR, you’re accountable for every line as if you’d typed it, because the model won’t be the one paged at 3am.
-Owning it means you can explain it, all of it, to someone who asks a hard question.
-If you can’t, you’re not done, no matter how green the checks are.
+Owning it means you can explain it to someone who asks a hard question.
+If you can’t, you’re not done, green checks or not.

 That changes how you work with the agent.
-Reviewing a finished two-thousand-line diff is where understanding goes to die: you skim, it looks right, you approve.
+Reviewing a finished two-thousand-line diff doesn’t work: you skim, it looks right, you approve, and you’ve understood none of it.
 So stay in the loop while the work happens instead of after it.
 Pair with the agent.
 Say what you want, watch what it does, stop it when it drifts, and keep the change small enough that you can still hold the whole thing in your head.
-A hundred lines you understand beats two thousand you don’t, every time.
+A hundred lines you understand beats two thousand you don’t.

 And when something breaks, fight the reflex to throw another agent at it.
 That’s how the hole gets deeper.
-Read the code.
-By hand.
-The slow way is sometimes the only way, and the engineers who can still do it are quietly becoming the most valuable people on every team.
+Read the code yourself.
+It’s slow, and the engineers still willing to do it are becoming the most valuable people on their teams.

 One person being disciplined doesn’t survive contact with a team that isn’t.
 Thinking has to be built into how the team works, not left to individual virtue.

 The thing that helps most is red teaming.
-Pick someone whose job, for that session, is to assume the system is already broken and go find out how.
-Not a code review, a standing question:
+Pick someone whose job, for that session, is to assume the system is already broken and find out how.
+It’s not a code review.
+It’s one standing question:

 If this fails in production six months from now, what’s the most likely cause, and would we even notice?